About the Shared Rural Network

 How much will it cost?

 The SRN will be funded jointly by the mobile network operators (MNOs) and the Government.
 Collectively, the MNOs will contribute £532 million to the SRN, in order to address partial not-spots, a geographic area with 4G coverage from least one, but not all four mobile network operators.
-The Government will invest an additional £500m to provide new mobile masts in areas with no 4G coverage.
+The Government will provide additional investment to provide new mobile masts in areas with no 4G coverage.

 Environmental considerations